afawcett/custommetadataapi/README.md

 # Custom Metadata Services
-Apex and Lightning Components for working with Custom Metadata Records
+Apex, Visualforce and Lightning Components for working with Custom Metadata Records

 See this [blog](https://andyinthecloud.com/2017/08/29/introducing-custom-metadata-services/) for more information.